 For lower chest workouts for strength gains, aim for 2-6 sets, 3-5 reps, and at least 85% of your one-repetition maximum (1RM) for the load.
 The fewer reps you perform, the closer to 100% of your 1RM you should strive for.

 The recommendations for hypertrophy (muscle growth) are to perform three sets of each exercise, using loads that are 70 to 85% of your 1RM for 8 to 12 reps.

 Here are some of the best lower chest exercises to add to your lower chest workout routine:

 #1: Decline Chest Press

-The flat and incline dumbbell chest press exercises tend to be more popular than the decline dumbbell chest press, but it is still a great exercise to add to any chest workout with dumbbells.
+The flat and incline bench dumbbell chest press exercises tend to be more popular than the decline dumbbell bench press, but it is still a great exercise to add to any chest workout with dumbbells.

 In the decline bench position, you will target your lower chest, helping sculpt the lower border of your pecs where your chest meets your abs.

 How to perform decline dumbbell press?

 Here are the steps for how to perform this lower chest exercise: